felleg/felleg.gitlab.io-backup/content/reads/read-69-mindset.md

 **growth** mindset is the one we want, since growing allows us to reach new heights.

-The book's is essentially a tour around all the aspects around the dichotomy between the fixed and growth mindsets, starting with its discovery by the author and collaborators.
+The book is essentially a tour across all the aspects around the dichotomy between the fixed and growth mindsets, starting with its discovery by the author and collaborators.
 It then proceeds to show us the consequences of each mindsets in different spheres of life, such as